MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

 ---
 title: MR and Azure 306 - Streaming video
-description: Azure Lab teaching how to implement Azure Media Services within a mixed reality Unity3D Application.
+description: Complete this course to learn how to implement Azure Media Services within a mixed reality application.
 author: drneil
 ms.author: v-arood
 ms.date: 05/18/2018